subhoney/sdi_open_water_scuba_diver_instructor/SDI Open Water Scuba Diver Instructor.md

 Though carbon monoxide itself is odorless and tasteless, it is often accompanied by other contaminates (such as those in an automobile's exhaust), and divers should avoid breathing any gas that has a hint of a smell or taste.

 If a diver convulses or becomes unconscious underwater, the diver's buddy should immediately render assistance by taking physical control of the affected diver and then start a controlled ascent to the surface.
 Upon surfacing administer appropriate first aid measures.
 Subsequent treatment may include hyperbaric chamber therapy; however, its benefit in helping to flush carbon monoxide from the body remains the subject of debate among medical authorities.
 Following an acute episode of carbon monoxide toxicity, there is some possibility of subsequent neurological complications arising days, or even weeks, later.

+### 1.8.7.
+Barotrauma

+#### 1.8.7.1.
+What is Barotrauma?

+Barotrauma is a pressure-related injury, usually accompanied by discomfort or pain.
+It may be caused by either increasing or decreasing ambient pressure.

+#### 1.8.7.2.
+Lung Injuries

+Upon ascent from depth ambient pressure decreases and volume of air in the lungs will increase if not otherwise vented through normal respiration.
+If venting is blocked in some way, the expanding gas can exceed the limits of elasticity, causing the lung tissue to rupture.
+The resulting lung rupture is often referred to as an over-expansion or over-pressurization injury.

+Lung over-expansion injuries are characterized by the location in which the escaping air gathers within the chest, after passing through the ruptured lung tissue.
+The three primary lung injuries are Pneumothorax (collapsed lung), Mediastinal Emphysema (escaped air gathering in the center of the chest under the sternum) and Subcutaneous Emphysema (escaped air forms bubbles that typically gather around the base of the neck).